levimaaia/emailler/README-usenet-setup.md

 To edit the file using `EDIT.SYSTEM`:

   - Run `EDIT.SYSTEM` using Bitsy Bye or your usual ProDOS launcher.
-  - Press Open Apple-O to open a file, then enter `NEWS.CFG` at the prompt, followed by return.
+  - Press `Open Apple`-`O` to open a file, then enter `NEWS.CFG` at the prompt, followed by return.
   - Editing is fairly intuitive.
-Use the arrow keys to move around and type to insert text.
-Open Apple-Delete deletes to the right.
+Use the arrow keys to move around and type to insert text.  `Open Apple`-`Delete` deletes to the right.
-  - When you are satisfied, save the file using Open Apple-S.
+  - When you are satisfied, save the file using `Open Apple`-`S`.
-  - Quit the editor using Open Apple-Q.
+  - Quit the editor using `Open Apple`-`Q`.

 All three of the programs that handle news: `EMAIL.SYSTEM`, `NNTP65.SYSTEM` and `NNTP65UP.SYSTEM` share this configuration file.